forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 This is where we'll create a UI that's tailored to our Front Matter data.

-{{% tip "Create template from an existing page" %}}
-If you just want to add fields that match an existing piece of content, navigate to that page and click the settings drop down.
-From there, you can choose "Create Template" which will create a Front Matter Template based off that page's front matter data.
-{{% /tip %}}
+{{% tip "Create template from an existing page" %}} If you just want to add fields that match an existing piece of content, navigate to that page and click the settings dropdown.
+From there, you can choose "Create Template" which will create a Front Matter Template based on that page's front matter data. {{% /tip %}}

 If the Front Matter for your blog posts looks like this: